-What Is 'Trauma Dumping' And What Is So Wrong With It?
+Why the Trend of ‘Trauma Dumping’ On Internet Strangers Needs to Go

 Tindstagramming Is A Creepy Online Dating Trend That Needs To Stop

 But what is the right way to vent?
 Some note it should be self-reflective rather than self-victimizing and reactive, as well as solution-oriented and open to feedback.
-I don’t remember anyone ever teaching me that, do you?
+However, I don’t remember anyone ever teaching me that, do you?

-Experts also note that venting can’t be excessive.
+Experts also explain that venting can’t be excessive.
 “Repeatedly venting over and over and over again can create friction in social relationships… There’s often a limit to how much listeners, your friends, can hear,” Ethan Kross, an experimental psychologist, and neuroscientist, notes.
 While that may seem intuitive or even obvious, the emergence of trauma dumping on the Internet suggests otherwise.

 At the same time, research is beginning to suggest that venting might not be as helpful as people led us to believe either.
-Some studies indicate that venting can reinforce negative thoughts and emotions.
+Some studies indicate that venting can, in fact, reinforce negative thoughts and emotions rather than alleviating them.

 However, experts aren’t ready to completely rule out the positive effect venting can have on people — but strictly within certain boundaries. “[Venting] has benefits for the self in terms of satisfying our social and emotional needs… [I]f all we do is vent, we don’t address our cognitive needs, too… We aren’t able to make sense of what we’re experiencing, to make meaning of it.
 We need to find out what the correct dosage is and make sure to offer to supplement that with cognitive reframing,” Kross explains.

 It’s always preferable for people to share their traumatic experiences with their therapists, counselors, or a close friend who has agreed to lend them an ear — and seldom to strangers.
-However, Union Queer Collective, an Australian organization has come up with a few guidelines to enable people to unburden themselves.
-The guidelines also help people respect the boundaries of those at the receiving end.
+However, Union Queer Collective, an Australian organization has come up with a few guidelines to enable people to unburden themselves while still respecting the boundaries of those at the receiving end.
 The rules are so simple, it’s almost unfathomable we haven’t been practicing them en masse already.
-Some of them involve asking people for consent before sharing your trauma, giving trigger warnings, letting them know whether you expect them to listen or to help devise solutions.
-The most important guideline, perhaps, is checking in on their mental health before unburdening.
+Some of them involve asking people for consent before sharing your trauma, giving trigger warnings, and letting them know whether one just expects them to listen, or to help devise solutions.
+And the most important guideline of all, perhaps, is checking in on their mental health before unburdening.

 So, next time you want to vent to someone other than your therapist, maybe, ask for permission.